-Like many women and gender minorities who dare tread anywhere in the vicinity of video games, 21-year-old Australian game reviewer Alanah Pierce receives a lot of sexist messages on her social media profiles, including her Facebook account and YouTube channel.
+Like many women who dare tread anywhere in the vicinity of video games, 21-year-old Australian game reviewer Alanah Pierce receives a lot of sexist messages on her social media profiles, including her Facebook account and YouTube channel.

 In 2014, she contacted the mothers of the boys who were threatening her with rape on Facebook.
 Some of these boys were as young as 10 years old.